diegoref/ESWC-CLSA/README.md

 To ask questions and information please join our mailing list at http://groupspaces.com/ESWC2015-CLSA.<br>
 After you join the group, you can post messages to the mailing list address ESWC2015-CLSA@groupspaces.com

 -----------------
-March 13, 2015
+February 18, 2015
 -----------------

-Added <i>task3_CLSA.zip</i><br>
+Added <i>task1_CLSA.zip</i><br>
-It contains the xml annotated file for testing your system.
+It contains the task1AnnotatedChallenge.xml annotated file for testing your system.

-The output of your system for task3 should use the same structure of task3AnnotatedChallenge.xml.
+The output of your system for task1 should use the same structure of task1AnnotatedChallenge.xml.
 You do not need to report the <text>...</text> content.
-You need to indicate the <sentence>...</sentence> and all the other tags.
+You need to indicate the <sentence>...</sentence> and <polarity>...</polarity> tags.

-You can then use <i>precisionTask3.py</i> to evaluate your results using:
+You can then use <i>precisionTask1.py</i> to evaluate your results using:

-<i>python precisionTask3.py task3AnnotatedChallenge.xml yourFileResults.xml</i>
+<i>python precisionTask1.py task1AnnotatedChallenge.xml yourFileResults.xml</i>

 Please check the wiki for further information.

 To ask questions and information please join our mailing list at http://groupspaces.com/ESWC2015-CLSA.<br>
 After you join the group, you can post messages to the mailing list address ESWC2015-CLSA@groupspaces.com